boscorona/vim2go/README.md

 Vim Starter Kit
 ===========

-Vim starter kit, with mind blowing features which you can find in sub-optimal text editors :D
+Get started using Vim, with all the features from your suboptimal text editor. 👨🏽‍💻

 ## Installation